Aurelain/GriftlandsWiki/README.md

 1. performs a `pull` so it can compare the local files with the most recent online version
 2. offers a summary of what's about to happen
 3. asks you if you want to proceed
-4. obtains a CSRF token for editing, based on the credentials from `/src/utils/credentials.json`
+4. obtains a CSRF token for editing, based on the credentials from `/scripts/utils/credentials.json`
-5. write the needed changes to the online wiki
+5. writes the needed changes to the online wiki
-6. removes online pages that have no local counterpart
+6. (currently disabled) removes online pages that have no local counterpart

 ### update
 ```sh